umairsy/erpnext_org/erpnext_org/templates/statics/user-guide/stock/warehouse.md

 qty etc) of all items in the duplicate warehouse will be transferred to the correct warehouse.
 Once merging is done, delete the duplicate Warehouse.

-To understand the merge process in detail  visit [Merging Documents](/user-guide/faq/merging-documents).

 > Note: ERPNext system maintains stock balance for every distinct combination of Item and Warehouse.
 Thus you can get stock balance for any specific Item in a particular Warehouse on any particular date.